-- If ACI fabric is integrated with NFVI, you must disable switch policy enforcement that can shutdown the ToR ports to which the NFVI server interfaces are connected, during software update.
-This is required as the MAC move for floating IP addresses happens during software update with L3 agent failover due to host package update and/or L3 agent container update.
-Multiple L3 agent failover can result in several MAC moves in a short period of time.
-Fast MAC moves over a five minute duration can potentially trigger N9K/ACI Mac-move policy violation, thereby causing an immediate shutdown of the server switch port. - If HP servers are available in the pod targeted for Cisco VIM update, ensure that the rpm for the Integrated Lights Out (iLO) tool (ssacli-4.17-6.0. x86_64.rpm) is copied over to /root/installer-xxx/openstack-configs/ directory.
-For details on where to download this tool, see Support of Third-Party Compute (HP DL 360 Gen9) - In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+- If HP servers are available in the pod targeted for Cisco VIM update, ensure that the rpm for the Integrated Lights Out (iLO) tool (ssacli-4.17-6.0. x86_64.rpm) is copied over to /root/installer-xxx/openstack-configs/ directory.
+For details on where to download this tool, see Support of Third-Party Compute (HP DL 360 Gen9) - In case of update failure, ensure that you do not try to recover the cloud by yourself.
 For help and recovery, contact Cisco Support.